undeadfake/RealistISH/README.md

 Recommended mods:

-- RESTOCK 3.2x or JNSQ
+- RESCALE 3.2x or JNSQ.
+RESCALE 2.5x is an option, but you'll see better results with 3.2x.
 - ReStock and ReStock Plus
 - Persistent Rotation
 - Better SRBs
-- Kerbalism
 - Engine Ignitor
 - BDB (truly a must)
 - Knes
-- Tantares
+- TantaresLV
 - Fuji
 - Cryogenic Engines
 - Near-Future Solar